Basic information on Etsin

 Which services are compatible with Etsin and in which ways?

 The data described in Etsin can be stored anywhere, e.g. IDA storage service.
-Etsin is integrated with a Resource Entitlement Management System, through which access data can be managed.
+Etsin is integrated with a Resource Entitlement Management System, through which access data can be managed if Haka credntials are used.
 Open data found in Etsin may be accessed by the user in e.g. AVAA open data publishing portal.

 Metadata may be imported manually via file.
 Metadata import can be found above the top right corner of the dataset form by clicking "Upload XML".
 To add metadata into Etsin: